ptomulik/testmd/README.md

     require 'puppet/util/repoutil'
     repo = Puppet::Util.repoutil(:apt)

-Our `repo` provides basic methods that are going to be exemplified below.
+Our `repo` provides methods for interaction with apt repositories (to be exemplified below).
 The `:apt` utility is **suitable** for use on Debian or Ubuntu.
 For other systems we should choose other facility.
 We may simply load default utility for the local system:

     repo = Puppet::Util.defaultrepoutil